 - Outline why the result you are seeking is appropriate.
 Refer to the evidence where necessary.

-- You can use any reason that might persuade a reasonable and objective third party, but your representations should always be directed at what is contained in the DPP Guidelines
+- You can use any reason that might persuade a reasonable and objective third party, but your representations should always be directed at what is contained in the DPP Guidelines.

 - You should base your representations on facts set out in the prosecution brief, or on assertions made in the police interview.
-However, it is risky to put forward your own version as it may put the prosecution on notice about how you will conduct your defense at trial.
+However, it is risky to put forward your own version because it may put the prosecution on notice about how you will conduct your defence at trial.
 Alternatively, your version of the facts may be given very little weight if it is unsupported by other evidence.

-- Your representations must be supported by referring to material the prosecution has given you
+- Your representations must be supported by referring to material the prosecution has given you.

-- You may point out deficiencies in the evidence as a reason why a charge should be withdrawn or a plea to a lesser charge accepted.
+- You may point out deficiencies in the evidence as a reason a charge should be withdrawn or a plea to a lesser charge accepted.
 However, the gaps in evidence may be filled (e.g. if there was no DNA test done previously, the prosecution may go ahead and do one now).
 If this is done, it may implicate you instead.